Munich Security Conference: Events

 In addition to the main conference in February, the Munich Security Conference hosts a variety of events and networks.

 Munich Leaders Meetings

-In addition to the main conference, a series of events, the MSC Munich Leaders Meetings (previously: Core Group Meetings), were launched in November 2009 in Washington, DC.
+In addition to the main conference, a series of events, the MSC Munich Leaders Meetings (previously Core Group Meetings), were launched in November 2009 in Washington, DC.
 The meetings provide a select group of participants the opportunity to discuss key issues of international security policy in order to continue the work of the Security Conference and provide impulses.
 The location of the Core Group Meetings always varies.

 Munich Strategy Retreats

 A select group of 30-50 experts, leaders and thinkers who come together in a private setting to develop recommendations on the latest security challenges.

 Roundtables

-Regular roundtable events take place with varying numbers of participants, both as part of international meetings and events and as independent events.
+Regular roundtable events take place with varying numbers of participants, both as part of international meetings and events and as independent events, including the European Defense Roundtable series (EDR), launched in 2026.
 Several roundtables can be organized in the form of a "summit" and individual "conversations" can also be held in virtual form.
 The thematic focus ranges from European defense policy to cyber security and human security issues.